Chambly Canal National Historic Site

 Enjoy the moment!

-Since the summer of 2015, Parks Canada has installed a series of red Adirondack chairs at the Lachine Canal so that visitors can enjoy breathtaking views of Montreal and the rich historical heritage of this exceptional site.
+Since the summer of 2015, Parks Canada has installed a series of red Adirondack chairs at the Chambly Canal so that visitors can enjoy breathtaking views of the rich historical and natural heritage of this exceptional site.

 Each location has been carefully selected enabling you to pause and explore the narratives of the landscape as you connect with history and nature.

 Where are the red chairs?